-There are many types of credit card fees and charges you should be aware of.
-To help you stay in control of your finances, you can read about them in this handy guide.
+There are a few credit card fees to be aware of.
+You can read about them in this handy guide.

 Missed, late or insufficient payments

-If you don’t make at least your minimum credit card payment, you are likely to be charged a fee as well as losing any promotional offers on your credit card account.
+If you don’t make at least the minimum credit card payment by the due date shown on your statement each month, you’re likely to be charged a fee and lose any promotional offers on your credit card account.

 Going over your credit card limit

-If you go over your credit card limit, you could incur charges and it could also damage your credit score.
+If you go over your credit card limit, not only will you be charged, it could damage your credit score.
 You could also lose any promotional offers on your credit card account and be charged the standard interest rate instead.
-If you need to raise your credit card limit, speak to your credit card provider.
+If you need to increase your credit card limit, speak to your credit card provider.